 Some amazing names are tied to this place.

 The cathedral hosts exhibitions as well.
 While we were visiting, the exhibition called The Value of Food: Sustaining a Green Planet is an art exhibition hosted by the Cathedral, in keeping with its long history of engagement with issues of social justice, the environment, support for the arts, and community involvement.

 One of my favorites were sculptures by Tom Otterness which were installed in the support columns of the cathedral.

 Outside and to the south, The Peace Fountain is a 40 foot-high bronze sculpture that weaves together several representations of the conflict between good and evil.

 Peace Fountain celebrates the triumph of Good over Evil, and sets before us the world’s opposing forces – violence and harmony, light and darkness, life and death – which God reconciles in his peace.

-It was sculpted by Cathedral Artist-in-Residence Greg Wyatt to mark the 200th anniversary of the Diocese of New York in 1985.
+It was sculpted by Cathedral of St. John the Divine Artist-in-Residence Greg Wyatt to mark the 200th anniversary of the Diocese of New York in 1985.

 If you’re planning a visit, which I highly suggest, be sure to visit the official website to get mass times and current exhibition information.